There’s an age old paradox when it comes to innovation: Is it better to be ahead of the curve, or behind the curve?

 It began the year by announcing the rather wonderful Sony A7III, the latest iteration of its junior mirrorless model that was still more capable than some of its pro-grade rivals.
 However, it was hardly a line in the sand before what was to come.

 Did the company know that the big boys were about to knock on the door with a battering ram?
 Did Sony deliberately roll out a less muscle-flexing camera, to save its big guns until the smoke had cleared from Canon and Nikon’s announcements?
 Or was it caught with its pants down?
+There's sure to be more to come from Sony, not just with its full frame mirrorless cameras but in its APS-C range too, as rumors about a new high-end Sony A7000 gain strength.

 Whether it was a conscious decision or not, Sony remained conspicuously sheepish for the rest of the year, particularly at Photokina 2018.
 While Canon and Nikon fired volleys across its bow with their shiny new cameras, and Panasonic combined Voltron-like with Sigma and Leica to steal the crown, Sony sat quietly with its hands folded.